emilyadale/sql_bootcamp/Environment Setup/Step 2: SQL IDE.md

 * Password: Password1!
 * Remember Password: Check Yes to prevent logging in each time
 * Database: Leave at Default
 * Name: Whatever you want to call this.
-I will call mine BIA 6203 If you get a message asking you to Enable Trust Server Certificate, enable it.
+I will call mine Bootcamp.
+If you get a message asking you to Enable Trust Server Certificate, enable it.

 <img src="https://github.com/emilyadale/ru_databases/blob/135d12de0f9101d80a140b9463da079962211a5b/Environment%20Setup/gearRed.png" width="50" height="50"> **Troubleshooting Tips:** <br>